 In 2010, Dr. Williams joined the Heidelberg University faculty as an Assistant Professor in Education.
-She teaches graduate-level courses in Education Research, Data Analysis, Child and Adolescent Development, and Motivation to Achieve.
-Additionally, she serves as the Coordinator for the MAE Practicum Research, in which she mentors graduate students as they work on their action-research projects.
-She also teaches an undergraduate course in Human Growth and Development.
+She teaches undergraduate and graduate-level courses in Education Research, Data Analysis, Child and Adolescent Development, Adult Learning and Development, and Motivation to Achieve.
+Additionally, she serves as the Coordinator for the MAE Research, in which she mentors graduate students as they work on their action-research projects.

 - Reviewer for the High School Journal, Midwest Educational Research, The Teacher Educator, and APA Educational Psychology Division

-- Faculty Adviser for Heidelberg Chapter of Ohio Student Education Association
+- Faculty Adviser for the Heidelberg Student Education Association

-- Board Member of Seneca Mentoring Youth Links
+- Board President-Elect of Seneca Mentoring Youth Links